Full Stack Engineer

 My Role

 I designed and developed the entire application end-to-end: information architecture, component composition, styling system, API route for email, validation, and deployment configuration.
-The initial template and file structure were scaffolded with Vercel's v0, then iterated in Cursor using AI-assisted refactors and safe code edits.
+The initial template and file structure were scaffolded using v0 by Vercel, and once the design and structure were finalized, I moved the code to Cursor in early 2025 for AI-assisted refactors and continued development.

 Tooling & Workflow

-• Vercel v0 used to generate the initial site template and component scaffolds
+- v0 by Vercel used to generate the initial site template and component scaffolds

-• Cursor for AI-assisted edits: semantic code navigation, structured refactors, and inline type fixes
+- Cursor for continued development after moving from v0: AI-assisted edits, semantic code navigation, structured refactors, and inline type fixes

 Technologies Used